-When alkalinity level goes higher than required in the reef tank, the fishes and the tank equipment get damaged.
+When the alkalinity level goes higher than required in the reef tank, the fishes and the tank equipment may get damaged.
 It is important to lower alkalinity in the reef tank gradually so that the adverse effects do not affect the tank inhabitants badly.
-In this article, we are going to explore the steps you should follow to lower the alkalinity level in the reef tank.
+In this article, I will explore the steps you should follow to lower the alkalinity level in the reef tank.

-So, are you interested to dive deep inside all the methods of lowering the alkalinity level in your reef tank?
+So, are you interested in diving deep inside all the methods of lowering the alkalinity level in your reef tank?
 Then this is the post you should not skip.
-Keep reading and you’ll get to know how you can lower alkalinity in the reef tank.
+Keep reading, and you’ll get to know how you can lower alkalinity in the reef tank.

 You can trace the amount of carbonate and bicarbonate in the reef tank water if you determine the level of alkalinity.
 Alkalinity will also give you an idea about whether the pH level in the water is stable or not.